-- To provide a setting that is welcoming, safe and stimulating where children can grow in confidence; - Promote good health; - Manage behaviour effectively in a manner appropriate for the children's stage of development and - individual needs - To ensure that all adults who look after the children, or who have unsupervised access to them, are suitable to do so; - Ensure that the setting, furniture and equipment is safe and suitable for the purpose it was intended for; - Maintain records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children.
+- quality and consistency in all early years settings, so that every child makes good progress and no child gets left behind. - a secure foundation through planning for the learning and development of each individual child, and assessing and reviewing what they have learned regularly. - partnership working between practitioners and with parents and/or carers - equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported - To provide a setting that is welcoming, safe and stimulating where children can grow in confidence; - Promote good health; - Manage behaviour effectively in a manner appropriate for the children's stage of development - To ensure that all adults who look after the children, or who have unsupervised access to them, are suitable to do so; - Ensure that the setting, furniture and equipment is safe and suitable for the purpose it was intended for; - Maintain records, policies and procedures required for the safe efficient management of the setting and to meet the needs of the children.

 Keeping Safe - It is important to us that all children in the school are 'safe'.
 We aim to educate children on boundaries, rules and limits and to help them understand why they exist.
 We provide children with choices to help them develop this important life skill.
 We encourage children to take risks and highlight the importance of keeping themselves safe by teaching them how to recognise and avoid hazards.
 We aim to protect the physical and psychological well-being of all children.
 (See Cookridge Primary School's Child Protection Policy).
 Good Health - All children are provided with a healthy snack each day as well as being given the choice of milk.
 They have access to water at all times.